 Usually, ArtiSynth applications involve the use of models or packages defined outside of the ArtiSynth core.
 In order for these to be visible to Java from inside MATLAB, it is necessary to add their classpaths to MATLAB's Java classpath.
-There are two ways to do this:
+There are three ways to do this:

 - 1. Add the classpaths to the file EXTCLASSPATH defined in the ArtiSynth root directory.
 Instructions for doing this are given the section Adding external classes using EXTCLASSPATH of the ArtiSynth Installation Guide. - 2.
 Add the classpaths within the MATLAB session using the javaaddpath() command.
-This should be done before the first call to artisynth(), perhaps within a startup script.
+This should be done before the first call to artisynth(), perhaps within a startup script. - 3.
+Add the classpaths to an ASCII text file called javaclasspath.txt located in one of the directories in the MATLAB search path, as described in Section 2.6.

 When adding classpaths for external ArtiSynth models, be sure to add all dependencies.
-For example, if your model resides under /home/artisynth\projects/classes, but also depends on classes in /home/artisynth\models/classes, then both of these must be added to MATLAB's Java classpath.
+For example, if your model resides under /home/artisynth_projects/classes, but also depends on classes in /home/artisynth_models/classes, then both of these must be added to MATLAB's Java classpath.